Report: Trump Picks Former Mattis Aide Robert Harward As Flynn Replacement

 Beyond Harward’s current association with a defense contractor (whose bottom line could, ostensibly, be impacted by his national-security advice) there’s little cause for alarm on his résumé.
 Or, at least, his CV contains less conspicuous cause for alarm than Michael “Fear of Muslims is rational” Flynn’s once did.

-The Rhode Island native attended school in Tehran before the Iranian revolution, and served on the National Security Council under George W. Bush.
-Haward has deployed on combat missions as a SEAL, and served in Iraq and Afghanistan.
+The Rhode Island native attended school in Tehran before the Iranian Revolution, and served on the National Security Council under George W. Bush.
+Harward has deployed on combat missions as a SEAL, and served in Iraq and Afghanistan.